Poem beginning “The”

 back-to-back scenes in Act III (see also 262).
 From III.i:

-will feed nothing else, it will feed my revenge.
-He hath disgraced me, and
+feed nothing else, it will feed my revenge.
+He hath disgraced me, and hindered

-hindered me half a million; laughed at my losses, mocked at my gains, scorned
+me half a million; laughed at my losses, mocked at my gains, scorned my nation,

-my nation, thwarted my bargains, cooled my friends, heated mine enemies; and
+thwarted my bargains, cooled my friends, heated mine enemies; and what's his

-what's his reason?
+reason?
 I am a Jew.
-Hath not a Jew eyes? hath not a Jew hands,
+Hath not a Jew eyes? hath not a Jew hands, organs,

-organs, dimensions, senses, affections, passions? fed with the same food, hurt
+dimensions, senses, affections, passions? fed with the same food, hurt with the

-with the same weapons, subject to the same diseases, healed by the same means,
+same weapons, subject to the same diseases, healed by the same means, warmed

-warmed and cooled by the same winter and summer, as a Christian is?
-If you
+and cooled by the same winter and summer, as a Christian is?
+If you prick us,

-prick us, do we not bleed? if you tickle us, do we not laugh? if you poison us,
+do we not bleed? if you tickle us, do we not laugh? if you poison us, do we not

 Jew wrong a Christian, what is his humility?
 Revenge.
 If a Christian wrong a